dotnet-foundation/wg-membership/README.md

 [See the Code of Conduct here](CODE_OF_CONDUCT.md).

-For other queries you aren't happy sharing publicaly you can contact Jessica by email - [Jessica.White@dotnetfoundation.org](mailto:Jessica.White@dotnetfoundation.org)
+For other queries you aren't happy sharing publicly, you can contact Jessica by email - [Jessica.White@dotnetfoundation.org](mailto:Jessica.White@dotnetfoundation.org)